We're All on Drugs

 We were somewhere in the middle of class and I had asked him, in a particularly rude way, to be quiet and pay attention - then came his outburst.
 So I asked him to go hang with his class dean and tell him what happened.
 After class ended, I went to the dean's office to talk.

 The student had calmed down by the time I got there.
 Before he or the dean could say anything, the student and I made eye contact and I apologized to him for being rude and disrespectful to him.
 I felt disrespected by his behavior in class, and I reacted impulsively using mean language.
-That was not how I committed to acting with anyone.
+I was committed to not acting that way with anyone.

 He then authentically apologized to me for what he said, and though he seemed a little apprehensive, he was back to his usual, pleasant self.
 We then chatted about how both of us could benefit from not reacting impulsively to emotions.